-Analysis | Pandemic togetherness: Never have so many spent so much time with so few
+Analysis | We’ve been cooped up with our families for almost a year.
+This is the result.

 These figures have fallen since May, but still describe millions and millions of people who spend each day within a narrow pandemic social circle.

 Every year, the government solicits thousands of time diaries from a representative sample of Americans.
 People record what they’re doing, from bowling to budgeting.
 They also note who they’re with and where they are.
-The pandemic has interrupted and delayed distribution of 2020 data, but when we look at pre-pandemic time use data, it’s easy to spot the categories that must have changed.

-The pandemic obviously curtailed our three most common activities outside the home on weekdays — working, commuting, and visiting restaurants and bars.
+The pandemic has interrupted and likely delayed distribution of 2020 data, but when we look at pre-pandemic time use data, we see our four most common activities outside the home on weekdays — working, commuting, visiting restaurants and bars, and socializing -- were actions that would be drastically altered by the novel coronavirus.

 Some of those activities, such as eating, have been replaced with an at-home equivalent.
 But others, such as commuting, represent new blocks of free time.
 Those don’t arise often, especially at this scale, and we can learn quite a bit from how folks chose to spend it.

 Economist José María Barrero of the Instituto Tecnológico Autónomo de México and his collaborators asked almost 5,000 Americans how they used the time they saved by not commuting.
 Almost half (44 percent) of those time gains have been devoted to additional work, but folks also watched more television, took care of their kids, did chores and even exercised.
 Parents are more likely to spend their saved time on child care; non-parents are more likely to spend it on more work and television.